the-deep-learners/TensorFlow-LiveLessons/README.md

 #### Notebooks

-Jupyter notebooks for running TensorFlow deep-learning models alongside the LiveLessons video tutorials can be found in the [notebooks](https://github.com/the-deep-learners/TensorFlow-LiveLessons/tree/master/notebooks) directory.
+Jupyter notebooks intended for use alongside the LiveLessons video tutorials can be found in the [notebooks](https://github.com/the-deep-learners/TensorFlow-LiveLessons/tree/master/notebooks) directory.